CaioNunes/API_Communication_Magalu_Test/README.md

 # LuizaLabs - API Communication

-1. To view the Swagger, run the application and access the url: http://localhost:8080/swagger-ui.html
+1. To run the application, just have the docker installed and run the following command:
+ `docker-compose up`
-2. To view the test report, just run 'mvn install' and access the file in the following path: target/site/jacoco/index.html
+2. To view the Swagger, after run the application, access the url: http://localhost:8080/swagger-ui.html